-- Demonstrate compassion - Remain calm yourself (calm body language and tone of voice) - Listen to the teammate.
-Allow them to express their thoughts and be heard. - Avoid judging the teammate - Provide unconditional support.
-You do not have to solve their problem. - Validate the teammate's experience and offer hope. - Gather information - Ask questions including questions of safety ("are you thinking of harming yourself?
-And "are you thinking of suicide?") - Please note, asking the important questions will NOT plant the idea in their head - By asking questions about suicide, you will receive valuable information.
-If they hesitate or confirm, you know to elevate the intervention - Make a referral.
-Walk teammate to the referral source if needed.
+- Demonstrate compassion. - Remain calm yourself (calm body language and tone of voice). - Listen to the teammate.
+Allow them to express their thoughts and be heard. - Avoid judging the teammate. - Provide unconditional support.
+You do not have to solve their problem. - Validate the teammate's experience and offer hope. - Gather information. - Ask questions including questions of safety ("are you thinking of harming yourself?
+And "are you thinking of suicide?"). - Please note, asking the important questions will NOT plant the idea in their head. - By asking questions about suicide, you will receive valuable information.
+If they hesitate or confirm, you know to elevate the intervention.